Laurence Tieleman

-Laurence Tieleman (born 14 November 1972) is a former tennis player from Italy.
+Laurence Tieleman (born 14 November 1972) is a former professional tennis player from Italy.

 Personal life

 Tieleman has a Dutch father and an Italian mother, both working for the European Community.
 He began playing tennis at age seven and attended the Nick Bollettieri Tennis Academy in Bradenton, FL, United States from ages 13 to 17.

 Tieleman resided in both Assisi and Brussels during his playing career.

 Tennis career

-Turning professional in 1993, he won one tour-level doubles title (Tashkent in 1998) and 3 Challenger events in singles during his career.
-Tieleman's best singles performance was finishing runner-up at Queen's in 1998.
-The right-hander reached his career-high ATP singles ranking of World No. 76 in April 1999.
+Laurence turned professional in 1993.
+He won one tour-level doubles title (in Tashkent in 1998), and 4 Challenger events in singles during his career.
+Tieleman's best singles performance was finishing as the runner-up at Queen's in 1998.
+The right-hander reached his career-high ATP singles ranking of World No. 72 in April 1999.